 How happy is the man who doesn't go along receiving and listening to advice from the wicked or morally wrong, nor tarries in the journey of life with the wicked nor abides or continues in the habitation of the scorner, mocker or scoffer.

 I find something here that I believe came through a revelation from the Holy Spirit to me one day concerning this verse.
 It is something I never heard taught and that I have never previously taught so I have to believe God gave me the understanding through the direction of his Spirit.

 Simply this; the man under consideration is happy as long as he avoids companionship with certain individuals.
 When a man deviates from that path he begins rather slowly by walking with the wicked and listening to what they say.
 That is the beginning of turning from the Lord.

 Next the man stands still and listens intently to what the unbeliever is saying.
-While this happens he is beginning to doubt God and his faith in God, and the longer he stands and listens the more he doubts until he finally takes the third step in backsliding.
+While this happens he is beginning to doubt God and his faith in God, and the longer he stands and listens the more he doubts until he finally takes the third step in backsliding or turning from God.

 He sits down with the unbeliever who in this verse is a mocker, a scorner and a scoffer.
 Then he begins to partake of the activities of his host and gradually forgets the merciful grace of God that purchased his pardon and joins in with his host and becomes what he once knew to be evil and offensive to God.